truongng201/truongng201/README.md

 I'm a software engineer with a passion for crafting elegant solutions to complex problems.
 Currently based in Hanoi Vietnam, I thrive on continuous learning and enjoy exploring new technologies.
 When I'm not coding, you'll find me sleeping, eating, or playing billiards.

-## 🔭 What I'm Working On

-- Building and writing blogs about a full-stack web application about drawing and guessing game.

 ## 🌱 What I'm Learning

 Always expanding my horizons, I'm diving deep into: